-My article about excess funds explains that federal financial aid funds are typically awarded on an academic year basis.
-The length of an academic year varies by program level, version and course length.
+My article about excess funds explains that federal student aid (FSA) funds are awarded on an academic year basis.
+The length of an academic year varies by program level, version, and course length.

 Generally, an academic year consists of two payment periods.
-The University is required to disburse financial aid at least twice per academic year, usually at the beginning of each payment period.
+The University is required to disburse FSA at least twice per academic year, usually at the beginning of each payment period.

-Any funds in excess of tuition and electronic course materials that are required to be sent to you will be provided no later than 14 days after they disburse.
+Any FSA funds in excess of tuition and electronic course materials fees that are required to be sent to you will be provided no later than 14 days after they disburse.

 Academic years between six and 12 credits

 When less than a full academic year remains at the end of your program, your last academic year will be a partial one.
-In that case, your financial aid awards will be prorated due to the smaller number of credit hours.
-This will result in a financial aid award that may be lower than expected.
+In that case, your FSA awards will be prorated due to the smaller number of credits.
+This will result in a FSA award that may be lower than expected.

 If your last academic year is between six and 12 credits, federal regulations require that the entire academic year be treated as one payment period.
-Although we are still required to disburse federal financial aid funds at least twice in that academic year, tuition and electronic course materials for the entire academic year must be taken into consideration when calculating excess funds.
+Although the University is still required to disburse FSA funds at least twice in that academic year, tuition and electronic course materials fees for the entire academic year must be taken into consideration when calculating excess funds.

-Between the prorated loan amount and the difference in the way funds are disbursed, your experience at the end of your program may be different than what you're used to.
+Between the prorated loan amount and the difference in the way funds are disbursed, your experience with FSA funds at the end of your program may be different from what you are used to.

-It is possible that the first disbursement will not be enough to pay for all of your tuition and electronic course materials.
+It is possible that the first disbursement will not be enough to pay for all of your tuition and electronic course materials fees.
 In that case, the second disbursement must post to your account before excess funds are available.

-In some cases, funds from the first disbursement are enough to pay for all of your tuition and electronic course materials.
+In some cases, funds from the first disbursement are enough to pay all of your tuition and course materials fees.
 When this occurs, some excess funds can be released at the time of disbursement.
-Any additional excess funds will be available once the second disbursement posts to your account.
+Any additional excess funds will be available once the second disbursements posts to your account.